SeeminglyScience/ClassExplorer/docs/en-US/Find-Member.md

 ### -Name

-Specifies the member name to match.
+Specifies the pattern that a member's name must match in order to be returned.

+This parameter uses smart casing.
+If the pattern specified includes any capital letters, the pattern becomes case sensitive.

 ```yaml
 Type: String